The Return of the Spice Girls Tour: Concert synopsis

-Following a cape dance interlude, "Viva Forever" is performed with a Latin theme and tango/fan dance break, the song ends with Halliwell exiting the stage early, acknowledging her leaving the band in 1998.
+Following a cape dance interlude, "Viva Forever" is performed with a Latin theme and tango/fan dance break, the song ends with Halliwell exiting the stage early, acknowledging her departure from the band in 1998.
 "Holler" is then performed by the four remaining members, with a dominatrix theme similar to the video of the song.
 Halliwell then returns solo to perform her single "It's Raining Men", followed by Melanie C who performs her song, "I Turn to You".
 Mel B, Melanie C, Bunton, and Beckham then perform "Let Love Lead the Way" dressed in white and silver.
 Halliwell returns from under the stage at the end of the song.
-The five girls come together holding hands and walk to the center stage, raising their hands to signify the reunion as a five piece and their bond.
+The five girls come together holding hands and walk to the center stage, raising their hands to signify their reunion and bond as a quintet.
 They then perform "Mama" with personal photographs of themselves with their mothers and children.
 For the British shows, fifty young girls from the Capital Children's Choir dressed in white came out from a platform and lined the stage against the backdrop screens to sing with the Spice Girls.
 This was then followed by the "Celebration Medley", a mash-up of "Celebration", "Shake Your Body (Down to the Ground)", "That's The Way (I Like It)", and "We Are Family".
 The girls then perform "Goodbye".

 The encore begins with a "Humpty Dance" interlude by the dancers as it segues into "If U Cant Dance" with the girls wearing a different coloured robe.
-The girls then take off their robes to reveal glittery outfits: Mel B in gold, Halliwell in blue, Melanie C in orange, Beckham in green, and Bunton in pink.
+The girls then take off their robes to reveal glittery outfits: Mel B in gold, Halliwell in blue, Melanie C in red, Beckham in green, and Bunton in pink.
 They then perform their biggest hit and debut single "Wannabe".
 Finally they perform a heavily remixed version of "Spice Up Your Life".
 At the end, a cannon exploded showering the stage with pieces of gold, white and black paper strips, while flags from different countries flashed across the backdrop screens.